-Option 2: Manually Compile and Run from the Simulation Environment
+Option 2: Manually Compile and Run Simulation from Your Simulation Environment

-- 1. Add the generated test bench files to a new simulation set, along with the customized IP.
-For information on the location of generated test bench files, refer to Generating the Test Bench. - 2.
-Setup the environment variables for Xilinx libraries - 3.
-Compile the generated IP
+- Add the generated test bench files to a new simulation set, along with the customized IP.
+For information on the location of generated test bench files, see Generating the Test Bench.

+- Setup the environment variables for Xilinx libraries.

+- Compile the generated IP.

-- 4. Compile the test bench files - 5.
-Run the simulation
+- Compile the test bench files.

+- Run the simulation.